 As you can tell, both pros and cons exist with biometric gun safes.
 However, the fact that they are so secure and so easily accessible alone makes them very worthy of your attention.
 Next, we’ll go over what the best biometric gun safes are on the market so you can see what makes a good biometric gun safe as well as that your best options are at the present time.

-Best Biometric Gun Safe
+Best Biometric Gun Safe in 2022

 BEST LOW COST BIOMETRIC GUN SAFE: